SphericalKat/gimmick/README.md

 CLIENT_SECRET="<client secret>" // these quotes are important!
 ```

+> The Oauth callback URL should be set to `gimmick://auth`

 # Contribution
 As always, I'm open to pull requests and issues.
 I will do my best to address these, but might not always be available thanks to work and other priorities.